Bridgetek/LVGL-Eve/README.md

 For more information about LVGL, visit [LVGL.io](https://lvgl.io/).
 The original LVGL source code can be downloaded from [GitHub](https://github.com/lvgl/lvgl).
 The current LVGL version used is [V9.2.2](https://github.com/lvgl/lvgl/releases/tag/v9.2.2).

-This repository has been modified to support EVE chips and has been tested with various examples, including the "widget demo," "benchmark demo," and "music demo" on a Raspberry Pico RP2040 with a BT82X chip.
+This repository has been modified to support EVE chips and has been tested with various examples, including the "widget demo," "benchmark demo," and "music demo" on a Raspberry Pico RP2040 with VM820C.

 Users should have prior experience with LVGL.